mp-se/gravitymon/src_docs/source/services.rst

 Brewfather
 ++++++++++

-Brewfather is an all in one service that allows you to manage you recepies and brews.
+Brewfather is an all in one service that allows you to manage you recipes and brews.

 **Option 1** - iSpindle Endpoint

-This opion makes use of the standard http (1 or 2) endpoints in the push section.
+This option makes use of the standard http (1 or 2) endpoints in the push section.
 If you are using SG then the device name needs to end with [SG] or brewfather will assume that the data is in plato.
 You can also modify the format template using the following options:

 Update the following part `"gravity": ${gravity-plato},` or `"name" : "${mdns}[SG]",``